 The CTF Act mandates that a 15-member board administer the fund.
 The board consists of three members from the Senate, appointed by the senate president pro-tempore; three members from the House of Representatives, appointed by the speaker of the house; and nine public members, appointed by the governor and confirmed by the Senate.
 The Deputy Secretary for the Office of Child Development and Early Learning (OCDEL) serves as the executive director and carries out the duties and responsibilities assigned by the board through staff employed at OCDEL.
-View the list of current board members.

 The Children’s Trust Fund Board believes that:

 - Every child has the right to be safe, nurtured and protected from abuse and neglect;